Chronic Pancreatitis: How Supplements Fit In The Management Plan

 • Fat-soluble vitamins: Chronic pancreatitis can lead to deficiencies in fat-soluble Vitamin A, Vitamin D, Vitamin E, and Vitamin K due to impaired absorption.
 Supplements containing these vitamins may be prescribed to prevent deficiencies and support overall health.
 [PMID: 27681502]

-• Vitamin E: Deficiency of Vitamin E is common in chronic pancreatitis, particularly in patients with steatorrhoea.
+• Vitamin E: Deficiency of Vitamin E is common in chronic pancreatitis, particularly in patients with steatorrhea.
+[PMID: 3693979]

 • Vitamin B12: Persons with chronic pancreatitis may have reduced absorption of vitamin B12, leading to deficiency and potential neurological complications.
 [PMC8677375]

-• Magnesium: Around half the population of adults in the US are deficient in magnesium and absorption of magnesium in people with Exocrine Pancreatic Insufficiency can be compromised.
-Supplements containing magnesium may be recommended to maintain bone health, and support over 300 enzymatic reactions and metabolic pathways in the human body.
+• Magnesium: Around half the population of adults in the US is deficient in magnesium, and absorption of magnesium in people with Exocrine Pancreatic Insufficiency can be compromised.
+Supplements containing magnesium may be recommended to maintain bone health and support over 300 enzymatic reactions and metabolic pathways in the human body.
 These are involved in protein synthesis, muscle and nerve function, blood glucose control, and blood pressure regulation.
+[PMID: 32732813]

 • Omega-3 fatty acids: Omega-3 fatty acids have anti-inflammatory properties and may help reduce inflammation in the pancreas associated with pancreatitis.
 [PMID: 19723085] In animal models, Omega-3 has been shown to kill pancreatic cancer cells.
 [PMID: 22903547]